graasp/graasp/README.md

 yarn migration:fake
 ````

+Each migration should have its own test to verify the `up` and `down` procedures in `test/migrations`.

+Up tests start from the previous migration state, insert mock data and apply the up procedure.
+Then each table should still contain the inserted data with necessary changes.
+The down tests have a similar approach.

 ### Configuration

 To configure the application, you'll need to change the values in  `.env.development`.
 The file should have the following structure :